The Only Dorm-Room Grocery List You’ll Ever Need

-Apps to Try
+Apps and Sites to Try

 Think of this app as a nutritionist in your pocket.
 I started using this on my last few grocery trips, and it’s helped me look at nutritional information to see if there is any ingredient I needed to avoid (super helpful if you have dietary restrictions like I do).
-The app also gives you healthier alternatives.
+The app also provides healthier alternatives.

 I love planning menus for the week.
 If you have a lot to do, not having to think about what you’re going to eat that day is super helpful.
 The feature I like the best is called “Use Up Leftovers.”
 You enter what ingredients (or leftovers) you have, and it’ll suggest a new recipe for you to try.
 Again, I’m a foodie, so variety in my meals is fine with me.

 Worrying about what you should eat during college shouldn’t totally stress you out.
 Grab the grocery list above, try some of these apps, and you’ll impress your classmates with your cooking skills in no time.
 Just make me a promise that you won’t add instant ramen to your diet, okay?